icplayer/ictools/README.md

 # ictools

-Python tools for processing icplayer files
+Python tools for processing icplayer files.
+Contains the following packages:
+* icplayer to epub3 converter